helenmurugan/the-groomers-network/TESTING.md

 ### CSS
 The CSS code was tested using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) and passed with no errror found.<br>

 ![CSS Validator](documentation/css.jpg)

 ### JavaScript
 A small amount of JavaScript was used for Messages in base.html.
-This raised two wearnings in [JSHint Validator](https://jshint.com/), which I will go on to fix at a later date.
+This raised two warnings in [JSHint Validator](https://jshint.com/), which I will go on to fix at a later date.
 Given such a small amount of JS was used and it passed in terms of functionality, this was not deemed a priority, within the time available.<br>

 ![JS Validator](documentation/js.jpg)

 ### Python
 All Python files in each app were tested using [PEP8 CI Python Linter](https://pep8ci.herokuapp.com/).
 Python code passed in all cases with no errors or warnings.
 An example is shown below for views.py in the post app.

 ![Python Linter](documentation/python.jpg)